 Votes that are withheld or any abstentions from voting will not be counted in determining the number of votes cast with respect to any of the proposals.
-As explained above, because Proposals 1, 2 and 4 are considered "non-routine," if a beneficial owner does not instruct the broker or other agent how to vote the shares, broker non-votes will result.
+As explained above, because Proposals 1, 2 and 4 are considered "non-routine," if a beneficial owner does not instruct its broker or other agent how to vote such beneficial owner's shares, broker non-votes will result.
 Broker non-votes will not be counted in determining the number of votes cast with respect to these proposals.
-Because Proposal 3 is considered "routine," the broker or other agent will have discretion to vote any shares with respect to which a beneficial owner does not provide instructions, and no broker non-votes will occur with respect to this proposal.
+Because Proposal 3 is considered "routine," a beneficial owner's broker or other agent will have discretion to vote any shares with respect to which such beneficial owner does not provide instructions, and no broker non-votes will occur with respect to this proposal.